neuroinfolab/GeneEx2Conn/README.md

     - /finetune_demo shows single sim runs with specified parameter grids
 - /sim_results contains pickle files with the results of different simulation runs

+To use this repo, setup a conda environment using Gene2Conn_env.yml